uber/cadence/docs/design/1533-host-specific-tasklist.md

 sessionCtx, err := workflow.**RecreateSession**(ctx, sessionInfo)
 ```

-This API takes session information and recreate a session.
+This API takes session information and recreates a session.
 All the activities in the recreated session will be executed by the specified worker.
 The primary use case will be continueAsNew.
-Before returning the continueAsNew error, user should get the sessionInfo from sessionCtx and complete the session.
+Before returning the continueAsNew error, the user should get the sessionInfo from sessionCtx and complete the session.
 Then in the next run, the session can be recreated and activities in this new run can continue to be executed on the same activity worker as previous runs.

 #### Example